SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: SC-Block

 \subsection{Nearest-Neighbour Search for Blocking}

-"The main goal of Sections~\ref{sub-sec:serialization}-\ref{sub-sec:supervised_contrastive_loss} is to generate valuable record embeddings such that if they are close in the embedding space, they represent the same real-world entity.
-Using these representations, as also illustrated in Figure~\ref{fig:sc_block_architecture}, we now introduce the final component of SC-Block which is a nearest neighbour search framework.
-A blocker defined as a nearest neighbour search is a common aproach~\cite{thirumuruganathan_deep_2021, zhang_autoblock_2020, wang_sudowoodo_2022}, aiming to generate a candidate set of matching record pairs.
+The main goal of Sections~\ref{sub-sec:serialization}-\ref{sub-sec:supervised_contrastive_loss} is to generate record embeddings such that record embeddings describing the same real-world entity are close to each other in the embedding space.
+Using these representations, as illustrated in Figure~\ref{fig:sc_block_architecture}, we now introduce the nearest neighbour search framework of SC-Block.
+A blocker defined as a nearest neighbour search is a common approach~\cite{thirumuruganathan_deep_2021, zhang_autoblock_2020, wang_sudowoodo_2022}.

 For the search, we define dataset A, which contains fewer records than dataset B, to serve as the query table $Q_A$ and dataset B to serve as an index table $I_B$.
 Following Section~\ref{sub-sec:serialization}, all records are serialized ($t = Serial(r)$) and embedded ($z = Enc(t) \in R^D$).
 For illustration, in Figure~\ref{fig:sc_block_architecture} the query records ($r_A \in Q_A$) are denoted in blue and the index records ($r_B \in I_B$) are denoted in green.
-To allow an efficient search, the embedded index records are indexed using FAISS~\cite{johnson_billion-scale_2021}.
+The embedded index records are indexed using FAISS~\cite{johnson_billion-scale_2021} to allow an efficient search.
+FAISS determines the space in bytes required to store the index, which is 4 times $|z|$ times $|I_B|$.